paulca/shakespeare/README.md

 For example, to use your standard application layout, create a `config/initializers/shakespeare.rb` like this:

-    Behavior::Settings.layout = 'application'
+    Shakespeare::Settings.layout = 'application'

 You can also add before_filters to protect the controller from outsiders:

-    Behavior::Settings.before_filters << 'require_admin_user'
+    Shakespeare::Settings.before_filters << 'require_admin_user'

-By default, in production, `/admin/pages` is protected.
-You can disable this protection by re-initializing `Behavior::Settings.before_filters` or by setting `Behavior::Settings.allow_anonymous` to true.
+By default, in production, if `Shakespeare::Settings.before_filters` is empty, `/admin/pages` is protected.
+You can disable this protection by setting `Behavior::Settings.allow_anonymous` to true.

 Running the tests
 =================